Comparison Preset

 Strengths

-- +Provides a complete runtime for agentic software, supporting agents, teams, and workflows.
+- +Runtime specifically designed for agentic software, teams, and workflows.

-- +Includes AgentOS UI for testing, monitoring, and managing systems in production.
+- +Offers a control plane (AgentOS UI) for testing, monitoring, and managing systems in production.

-- +Ensures per-user and per-session isolation with native tracing and full auditability.
+- +Features native tracing and full auditability.

-- +Runs in user's infrastructure, providing full data ownership and control.
+- +Runs in the user's infrastructure, not Agno's.

 Weaknesses